 You can use regular kanban systems for more valuable items, larger items, or items that spoil quickly.
 Attach a kanban card to every pallet, bag, or box.
 Whenever this pallet, bag, or box is used, you take the card as a signal to order one more pallet, bag, or box.

-For less frequently used items, you can use a two-box kanban system with two boxes (or pallets or bags, etc.).
-Whenever one box is empty, you refill or reorder a box and use another box in the meantime.
+For less frequently used items, you can use a two-bin kanban system with two bins (or pallets, boxes or bags, etc.).
+Whenever one bin is empty, you refill or reorder a bin and use another bin in the meantime.

 For cheap and small items, you can also use a triangle kanban.
 While these cards were originally triangular, they can be any shape.
 You also need only one card per material type.
 I use these for my A4 paper and printer ink, and generally they are well suited for office material.
 The last pack of paper has a note to “Order 2500 pages A4” as shown in the image here.
 Whenever I reach this pack and the kanban, I order more paper.
 If you consume a lot of paper, you may put the card on the second-to-last stack or even on the last full box of paper.